History of California Golden Bears football: Jeff Tedford era (2002–2012)

-Sonny Dykes era (2013 - 2016)
+Sonny Dykes era (2013–2016)

 At the end 2012, Sonny Dykes was announced as the new head coach.
-Previously he was the head coach at Louisiana Tech, where in his final year led the team to a conference championship for the first time in ten years.
+Previously, Dykes was the head coach at Louisiana Tech, where in his final year led the team to a conference championship for the first time in ten years.
 Dykes was expected to bring significant offensive improvements with his up-tempo, pass-oriented offense known as the Air Raid.
 However, his first year at Cal will be most remembered for the team's defensive failure.
 He became the first head of coach in Golden Bear history that could not defeat a single Division I NCAA opponent.
 Similarly, Bears lost to Stanford by 50 points, the largest margin ever in the 119-year history of the Big Game.

 Along with the new coaching staff, the athletic department began implementing a new program to deal with the significant problems of academic performance of Cal's revenue sports athletes.
 By 2018, all sports programmes would be required to have at least 80 percent incoming athletes comply with University of California system's general admission standard - a high school GPA of at least 3.0.
 Excepting Stanford, this would be the strictest requirement in the Pac-12.

-In regards to football, Cal's hopes never came to fruition - over his four years at Cal, Dykes had only one winning season - 2015, and was able to beat one of its traditional rival – UCLA only once.
+In regards to football, Cal's hopes never came to fruition - over his four years at Cal, Dykes had only one winning season - 2015, and was able to beat one of its traditional rivals – UCLA only once.
+Dykes was fired as Cal head coach on January 8, 2017.
 The college career of future NFL star - quarterback Jared Goff, can be considered as one of the few positive highlights of the Dykes era.
 In his three years under Dykes' Air Raid, he set 26 team records that included, season and career: touchdowns, yardage gained and lowest percentage of interceptions.